Rumpunzel/rpg-thingy/playing-the-game/gauntlets.md

 First, you face a challenge with difficulty **1** (the `Well-travelled Road`).
 If you succeed, you proceed to the `Treacherous Swamp` and face a challenge with difficulty **3,** but if you don't, you repeat the challenge with difficulty **1** until you succeed, only then may you proceed.
 Repeat this process until you either succeed on the final challenge, surrender, or perish.

+{: .important }
+> Cyrene and Maro have sneaked into a sleeping dragon's hoard to recover a long-lost artifact.
+The GM makes it quite clear that any test they fail while searching for the artifact will draw the attention of the dragon, though, thankfully, the dragon is asleep.
+To represent this, it has an enduring bane called `Caught in a Deep Slumber` with a rating of **3.**
+>
+> Maro starts climbing the hoard of gold with a Maneuver test but the dice forsake him, and he achieves **0** effort.
+He uses the `Caught in a Deep Slumber` bane and adds **3** extra dice to his roll, turning it into a success, though the `Caught in a Deep Slumber` bane degrades to a rating of **2** as a result.
+The dragon grunts in his sleep, one eye almost opens but Maro remains unnoticed.
+The two of them have some breathing room before the dragon wakes.
+For now.

 ### Explore